 Starring Pascal Duquenne, an actor with Down syndrome, well known for his prominent role in the French-Belgian movie « Le Huitième Jour » from which he won a « Cesar » in 1996.
 Alongside him is Aliashka Hilsum, a French-Russian « poly-artist« , dancer, musician, actor, and writer, who brought the perfect coalescence to Pascal’s character.

-Founded by drummer Eliott Williame, STENGAH have the sound, the smarts and the ambition to push heavy music ever further into the future.
-After years of steady evolution and meticulous attention to detail, the band – completed by bassist Benoit Creteur, lead guitarist Maxime Delassus, rhythm guitarist Alex Orta and powerhouse frontman Nicolas Queste – have honed their sound to a state of cutting-edge perfection.
+Founded by drummer Eliott Williame, STENGAH has the sound, the smarts, and the ambition to push heavy music ever further into the future.
+After years of steady evolution and meticulous attention to detail, the band – completed by bassist Benoit Creteur, lead guitarist Max Delassus, rhythm guitarist Alex Orta and powerhouse frontman Nicolas Queste – have honed their sound to a state of cutting-edge perfection.

 « The music is about (re)connecting with yourself« , says Eliott. « It is about people, their fears, their faiths and their philosophies.
 How sometimes those things can guide them, and how sometimes they can blind them.
 It asks, with no judgement, about how odd and how strange the social and emotional behaviours of human beings are.
 It’s all about the power to believe, in creativity, and consciousness« .